 - 2 teaspoons vanilla extract

 - First, prepare your baking sheets.
-Completely cover two rimmed baking sheets with foil, preferably in at least two layers.
+Completely cover two rimmed baking sheets with foil or parchment, preferably in at least two layers.

 - Next, pop the popcorn.
 If you use an air popper or other device, follow the manufacturer's directions.